SmBe19/praw-OAuth2Util/OAuth2Util/README.md

 # Server Mode
 Add a line `server_mode=True` to your config file or initialize with `o = OAuth2Util.OAuth2Util(r, server_mode=True)` to activate server mode.
 This mode is designed for use where the script doesn't run locally but runs on a remote server instead.
 In this scenario it's not really helpful to open a webbrowser on the server, is it?
 If server mode is activated you can open a page in your local browser where you can click a link for the authorization.
 By default this page is `127.0.0.1:65010/oauth` but you can change those values in the config file.

+# Logging
+There are several ways to get information from OAuth2Util.
+You can let it print messages directly to the console using `print_log` in the constructor or later calling `toggle_print()`.
+This is the easiest way to get information about what is happening.
+The other method is to use the Python logging API.
+Use `get_logger()` to get the logger used by the library.
+See [LogDemo.py](LogDemo.py) to see a working example.

 ## Config
 OAuth2Util uses one config file to store the information.
 Before you can use it, the first two sections must be filled out manually by you, the third one will automatically be filled out when you authorize the script.
 Your `oauth.ini` should contain these lines: